GhostyySoftworks/GWLib/README.md

 ## Icon Information

-The Obsidian UI Library uses [Lucide](https://lucide.dev/) for Tab Icons and more.
+The GWLib UI Library uses [Lucide](https://lucide.dev/) for Tab Icons and more.

 ## Core Components